 The most effective way to stop others from copying your app is to trademark your work.
 Even if someone attempts to copy your work, there will be a trademark registered with your brand name.

-Besides preventing someone from building a similar app, trademarking also allows you to have a brand identity to directly connect with users.
+Besides preventing someone from building a similar app, trademarking also allows you to have a brand identity to directly connect with users in a unique and safeguarded way.

 Step 6: Document Everything